There has been an epidemic of miss sold SIPPs during the course of the past 20 years.

 Yes.
 It is possible to claim for a miss sold self invested personal pension.

-Whether or not you will be able to claim for your self invested personal pension (SIPP) is down to some key criteria described below, this page is a few minutes of reading but is well worth the time spent as it will tell you everything you need to know about SIPPs Claims.
+Whether or not you will be able to claim for your self invested personal pension (SIPP) is down to some key criteria described below, this page is a few minutes of reading but is well worth the time spent as it will tell you everything you need to know about SIPPs Claims, including basically any question you have about the process of claiming for a miss sold SIPP, the likelihood of winning SIPP compensation the amount of time it takes to win the payout and anything else you may wish to know.

 In a nutshell “SIPPs” are “Self invested personal pensions” these are pension (investment) products & options for people to allocate their pension fund into, and they are often miss sold.